hkamran80/FindHelp/Photos/CachingPhotos.md

 ---
-title: Caching photos
+title: Caching Photos
 category: photos
 ---

-# How do I cache photos?
+# Caching Photos

 It's easy!
 You can even cache multiple photos at the same time.